swiftlang/swift-evolution/proposals/nnnn-actor-isolation-control.md

 let fn2 = BankAccount.safeAccountNumberDisplayString   // type of fn is (BankAccount) -> () -> String
 ```

-Note that, because `self` is not actor-isolated, `safeAccountNumberDisplayString` can only refer to immutable data on the actor.
-An attempt to refer to mutable data (or use any actor-isolated function) will produce an error or require asynchronous access, as appropriate:
+Note that, because `self` is not actor-isolated, `safeAccountNumberDisplayString` can only refer to non-isolated data on the actor.
+An attempt to refer to any actor-isolated declaration will produce an error or require asynchronous access, as appropriate:

 ```swift
 extension BankAccount {